 - HiFi system with turntable and a selection of LPs

-- Telephone, WiFi, TVs in living room and second bedroom, DVD player
+- Telephone, WiFi, TV, DVD player

 Eday is at the heart of Orkney's North Isles with plenty of attractions for visitors.